ukorvl/booksAbstracts/Programming/Code complete.md

 		2. If some clases have the same behaviour but not data, make them children of one base abstract class, which will define this methods.
 		3. If some classes have common behaviour and data olso use inheritance and define data and methods in parent class.
 		4. Use inheritance when you want to define interface by base class and including when you want to manage interface by yourself.

+*Main reasons to create a class*
+You can create class for every object of the real world, abstarct class for abstract object which does not exist, like Shape (with real children like Square).

+Decreasing complexity is the main reason for creating a class, because class helps to hide data and implementation inside.

+Reusing of code is the other reason to create classes, because classes make your code easy to reuse.

+Avoid creating classes which contain little data and big methods, with names like StringBuilder or DataInitialization, sometimes it's better to transform them into methods.